Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 Asynchronously generate multiple formats of an image, video, GIF, HTML5 banner, or PDF in a single API call.
 Ideal for bulk banner production, multi-channel marketing campaigns, and programmatic ad creative generation at scale.

 Specify one or more format IDs to generate, or omit the list to generate all formats defined in the design.
+Batches are queued and worker-driven, with no hard completion bound — most complete within a couple of minutes; rely on the webhook or polling, never a fixed wait.
 Provide a callback_url to receive a webhook notification when generation is complete, or poll GET /generation-request/{generationRequestId} for status.

 You can find available formats and elements by calling GET /designs/{designId}.